yandex-research/rtdl/projects/num-embeddings/README.md

 # On Embeddings for Numerical Features in Tabular Deep Learning<!-- omit in toc -->

-This is the official implementation of the paper "On Embeddings for Numerical Features in Tabular Deep Learning" (the link will be added once the paper becomes available on arXiv).
+This is the official implementation of the paper "On Embeddings for Numerical Features in Tabular Deep Learning" (the link will be added once the paper becomes available on arXiv, which is expected to happen [here](https://arxiv.org/list/cs.LG/pastweek) on March, 11).

 ---
 - [The main results](#the-main-results)